v-studios/web-mp-upload-with-sts-creds/README.rst

 Too Many Roles, Who Created?
 ----------------------------

-Can we remove some roles?
+Can we remove some roles or policies on them?